As you look ahead to your first performance (dress rehearsal), here are a few suggestions to help you enjoy a more productive hour:

 5. Enjoy your regular practicing, including with your pianist.

-6. On Monday, do not attend classes/rehearsals that you can realistically avoid.
+6. On dress rehearsal day, do not attend classes/rehearsals that you can avoid.
 Obviously, you need to save as much of the day’s energy and voice for your performance.
 The practice of extended rehearsals on performance days that do seem to work for choirs, is not generally one for the solo artist.

-7. Enjoy a generous, 20-30 minute vocalization earlier in the day on Monday, then around 6 or 6:30, you can sing briefly and be ready.
+7. Enjoy a generous, 20-30 minute vocalization earlier in the day, then around an hour before the rehearsal, you can sing briefly and be ready.

 8. By doing the above, you will build yourself a foundation from which to perform with fresh and dependable energy.
 The joy that you find in singing will energize you in the hour!